CindyX0/CS506Final_Project/README.md

 This bar chart shows how different aspects of relationship quality change as stress from a spouse increases.
 As stress levels go up from 1 to 5, scores for positive traits like relationship happiness, feeling loved, satisfaction, and being able to confide in your partner consistently go down.
 Meanwhile, negative experiences, such as bad treatment from the spouse, increase.
-This pattern suggests that higher stress from a spouse is linked to worse relationship experiences, and I highlight "bad treatment" from's ones spouse.
+This pattern suggests that higher stress from a spouse is linked to worse relationship experiences, and I highlight "bad treatment" from ones' spouse.
 Error bars show 95% confidence intervals, which means these trends are likely reliable.

 **Visualization # 4 Mean Scores of Confiding in Spouse Accross Relationship Behaviors**

 ![Visualization # 4 Mean Scores of Confidinfg in Spouse Accross Relationship Behaviors ](https://github.com/user-attachments/assets/a1c2be3e-9ad3-4256-9913-383b04bef756)

 This chart highlights a clear and consistent trend: as individuals report a higher ability to confide in their spouse, they also tend to experience stronger relationship behaviors and emotional well being.
 Each bar group shows that higher levels of confiding are associated with increased mean scores in four key areas: being healthy together, listening to a spouse, trying to understand a spouse, and emotional health within the past 24 hours.
-The steady rise in scores, especially in listening and understanding suggests that the ability to confide in a spouse is strongly associated with these other behavioral aspects.
+The steady rise in scores, especially in listening and understanding, suggests that the ability to confide in a spouse is strongly associated with these other behavioral aspects.

 **Interactive Visualizations**

-**Intercative Visualization #1:  Vulnerablity Status accross Various Adversities**
+**Interactive Visualization #1:  Vulnerability Status accross Various Adversities**

 ![Vulnerability Status accorss Various Adversities](Visualizations/Interactives/videoofvuln-ezgif.com-video-to-gif-converter.gif)

-This visual is suppoused to shed light on the proportions of hi, low, and meduim vulnearble coded people in relationshhips.
-It's supposued to see if previous adverse experiences affected people's vunlenerabliites in relationships.
-We can see the trends in the vulnerabilty groups for people have expereicned or havent.
+This visual is supposed to shed light on the proportions of hi, low, and medium vulnerable coded people in relationships.
+It's supposed to see if previous adverse experiences affected people's vulnerabilities in relationships.
+We can see the trends in the vulnerability groups for people have experienced or havent.

 Process:

-The process of calculating low, medium, and high vulnerability status is based on responses to five relationship related variables: RELCONFI (ability to  confide in relationship ), SPLISTEN (partner listening), RSHWNEED (respondent shows needs in replationship), RKPFEEL (respondent keeps feleins to self ), and RCHANGE (respondent changes themeseves for partner ).
+The process of calculating low, medium, and high vulnerability status is based on responses to five relationship-related variables: RELCONFI (ability to  confide in relationship ), SPLISTEN (partner listening), RSHWNEED (respondent shows needs in relationship), RKPFEEL (respondent keeps feelings to self ), and RCHANGE (respondent changes themeseves for partner ).
 Then, the median of each variable was calculated to serve as a benchmark for categorizing vulnerability levels.
 Variables were grouped into two types: positively oriented (where higher scores indicate better relationship functioning: RELCONFI, SPLISTEN, RSHWNEED) and negatively oriented (where lower scores are better: RKPFEEL, RCHANGE).
 A person was classified as having low vulnerability if they scored better than or equal to the median on all positive variables and lower than or equal to the median on all negative ones.
 Conversely, a person was classified as high vulnerability if they scored worse than or equal to the median on all positive variables and higher than or equal to the median on all negative ones.
 Anyone who didn’t clearly fit into the high or low group was categorized as medium vulnerability.
 This method allowed for a more balanced distribution of individuals into the three vulnerability levels based on their responses relative to the group median, rather than rigid cutoffs.